 Some of the practical tips that an investor looks for before buying can be:

 - Market leaders that have strong fundamentals have fallen significantly because of this COVID-19 Ex.
 Maruti in automobile, Bajaj Finserv in NBFC, HDFC in banks.

 - One should look for the financial sector in their portfolio as they are underpenetrated and have huge potential (Credit to GDP is low, Equity investment to GDP, etc).

 - Crude oil prices have fallen significantly because of a price war between Russia and Saudi Arabia (OPEC) so companies that have crude oil as their raw material can reduce its COGS thereby increase in PAT which can translate to higher EPS examples paint industry.

 In situations like this market leaders have an advantage as they have economies of scale and the smaller players with weak demand and stretched balance sheets give their market share to these leaders.
-A similar situation is seen during automobile slowdown.
-Chevrolet left their Indian business, Ford has made a Joint venture with Mahindra and Mahindra, Maruti can have an advantage in near future because of this.
+A similar situation is seen during the automobile slowdown.
+Chevrolet left their Indian business, Ford has made a Joint venture with Mahindra and Mahindra, Maruti can have an advantage in the near future because of this.

-At last, I would suggest that stick to quality companies that are making essential small ticket size products don’t try to invest at nearly bottom, start investing small and increase your size when the market picks the up-trending momentum.
+At last, I would suggest that stick to quality companies that are making essential small ticket size products don’t try to invest at nearly the bottom, start investing small and increase your size when the market picks the up-trending momentum.